ckipp01/yaidom-exercise/README.rst

 The following knowledge is assumed before starting with this exercise:

 * Basic XML knowledge, about XML syntax and XML namespaces (see below)
-* Some very basic knowledge about XBRL instances (see below)
+* Some very minimal knowledge about XBRL instances (see below)
 * Basic knowledge of Scala and its Collections API

 The exercise has the form of a unit test that must be made to succeed.
+It tests the ability to query XML using Scala and yaidom.

 .. _`yaidom`: https://github.com/dvreeze/yaidom